 Connecting what America learns to how business works

-Industries representing 75 percent of job growth by 2020 have come together to create a blueprint of knowledge, skills and abilities for students and workers to succeed in an ever-evolving economy.
+Industries representing 75 percent of job growth by 2020 have come together to create the National Network of Business and Industry Associations (National Network), a blueprint of knowledge, skills and abilities for students and workers to succeed in an ever-evolving economy.

-With support from multiple foundations, ACT Foundation and the Business Roundtable established the National Network to permanently align learning with solid employment opportunities and life success.
+With support from multiple foundations, ACT Foundation and the Business Roundtable came together to establish the National Network to permanently align learning with solid employment opportunities and life success.
 Membership includes leaders in the manufacturing, retail, healthcare, energy, construction, hospitality, transportation, business, and information technology sectors.

 Opening doors by creating opportunities

-The National Network of Business and Industry Associations (National Network) works to bridge this “skills gap” by better connecting the worlds of learning and work.
+The National Network works to bridge the “skills gap” by better connecting the worlds of learning and work.
 We’ve brought together a cross-section of business and industry groups to help communicate to learning institutions the skills employers are looking for, as well as to help industries and employers adjust their hiring and business practices to focus on the competencies and skills workers have and are developing in today’s evolving economy.

 Areas of focus include: